Master of Arts / Full-Time

 If it is not possible for you to collect the artistic portfolio in person, it can only be returned after you have sent in postage stamps in advance.
 For capacity reasons, the storage of the portfolio is only possible at short notice after the application procedure.

 The admission procedure is planned in presence form.
-Should a change to an online admission procedure become necessary due to Corona, we will inform you in advance.
+Should a change to an online admission procedure become necessary, we will inform you in advance.

 Please address your portfolio to: